-With the Silver Standard's Pirquitas operation 30 km away, good infrastructure to support mining is in place and the Project has two all season access routes.
+With the Silver Standard's Pirquitas operation 30 kilometres away, good infrastructure to support mining is in place and the Project has two all season access routes.
 Power is available at the nearby village of Santo Domingo; however it is not sufficient for the mining operation and project development would require additional power supplies to be sourced.
 It is assumed that a new high voltage (69 kV) power line would be constructed from Abra Pampa to the project site, a distance of 66 km.
-The water consumption for the future operations of the mining project is estimated to be approximately 0.75 M m3/year.
-Water for future operations needs to be sourced from local and regional wells.
+Water for future processing operations will be sourced from local and regional wells.
 Site water management facilities will include diversion channels for non-contact water and collection channels for contact water.
 Water will be conserved and recycled to the maximum extent possible.
 Chinchillas will produce thickened tailings that will be stored within a lined tailings impoundment that will be constructed and expanded in stages using mine waste rock to distribute expenditures over the life of the mine.